The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Discussion

-It is clear from the color-coding of Figure \ref{fig:M_vs_sSFR_wLocal} that the $B_k$ of the local starbursts are completely inconsistent with the trend established by the higher redshift sample.
-We can thus conclude that local starbursts, or at least those used in the Calzetti et al. papers, have an attenuation curve in which the UV bump is on average substantially weaker than what is seen in $1.3 \le z\le 1.8$ star-forming galaxies, despite the latter's higher sSFR.
+It is clear from the color-coding of Figure \ref{fig:M_vs_sSFR_wLocal} that the $B_k$ values of the local starbursts are completely inconsistent with the trend established by the higher-redshift sample.
+We can thus conclude that local starbursts, or at least those used in the Calzetti et al. papers, have an attenuation curve in which the UV bump is, on average, substantially weaker than what is seen in $1.3 \le z\le 1.8$ star-forming galaxies, despite the latter's higher sSFR.

-We here recall that, however, the local ``starbursts'' are, as their name implies, almost certainly undergoing a substantial, recent and short-lived \textit{elevation} of their SFR.
-In contrast, the galaxies in the higher redshift sample are close to the Main Sequence and have probably been forming stars at a more or less steady rate.
+We here recall, however, that the local ``starbursts'' are, as their name implies, almost certainly undergoing a substantial, recent, and short-lived elevation of their SFR.
+In contrast, the galaxies in the higher-redshift sample are close to the MS and have probably been forming stars at a more or less steady rate.

-To gain further insights into how the bump feature depends on the star formation activity, we now compare the high-$z$ sample and the the local starbursts by re-normalizing their sSFR to that of the Main Sequence at the appropriate epoch, i.e., we consider the $\Delta \log \mathrm{sSFR} = \log (\mathrm{sSFR}/\left<\mathrm{sSFR}\right>_\mathrm{MS})$ relative to the appropriate Main Sequence.
-We utilize the main-sequence relation at $z=1.5\textrm{--}2.0$ derived by \citet{2014ApJ...795..104W} to compute $\Delta \log \mathrm{sSFR}$ for our high-$z$ sample, and a relation combining the \citet{2014ApJS..214...15S} relation at $z=0.01$ ($M_\ast \ge10^{9.66}~M_\odot$) and the one from \citet{2015ApJ...801L..29R} ($<10^{9.66}~M_\odot$) for the local sources (see Figure \ref{fig:Mstar_vs_SFRUV}).
-We then rebin our sample in the $\log M_\ast$ vs. $\Delta \log \mathrm{sSFR}$ plane in steps of, respectively, 0.1 and 0.05~dex using elliptic apertures with radii of 0.2 and 0.1~dex in each axis.
+To gain further insights into how the bump feature depends on the star formation activity, we now compare the high-$z$ sample and the local starbursts by renormalizing their sSFRs to that of the MS at the appropriate epoch; i.e., we consider the $\Delta \log \mathrm{sSFR} = \log (\mathrm{sSFR}/\left<\mathrm{sSFR}\right>_\mathrm{MS})$ relative to the appropriate MS. We utilize the MS relation at $z=1.5\textrm{--}2.0$ derived by \citet{2014ApJ...795..104W} to compute $\Delta \log \mathrm{sSFR}$ for our high-$z$ sample and a relation combining the \citet{2014ApJS..214...15S} relation at $z=0.01$ ($M_\ast \ge10^{9.66}~M_\odot$) and the one from \citet[][$<10^{9.66}~M_\odot$]{2015ApJ...801L..29R} for the local sources (see Figure \ref{fig:Mstar_vs_SFRUV}).
+We then rebin our sample in the $\log M_\ast$ versus $\Delta \log \mathrm{sSFR}$ plane in steps of, respectively, 0.1 and 0.05~dex using elliptic apertures with radii of 0.2 and 0.1~dex in each axis.

-Figure \ref{fig:M_vs_dMS_wLocal} summarizes the new bump measurements, $B_k$ and $B_A$, and the reddening $E_\mathrm{best}(B-V)$ for our high-$z$ main-sequence galaxies, together with the local starbursts, in the $\log M_\ast$ vs. $\Delta\log\mathrm{sSFR}$ plane.
-Our sample covers $\pm0.3~\mathrm{dex}$ with respect to the main sequence.
-It may be worth providing the empirical fits to these measurements as a function of $M_\ast$ and $\Delta\log\mathrm{sSFR}$.
+Figure \ref{fig:M_vs_dMS_wLocal} summarizes the new bump measurements, $B_k$ and $B_A$, and the reddening $E(B-V)$ for our high-$z$ MS galaxies, together with the local starbursts, in the $\log M_\ast$ versus $\Delta\log~\mathrm{sSFR}$ plane.
+Our sample covers $\pm0.3~\mathrm{dex}$ with respect to the MS. It may be worth providing the empirical fits to these measurements as a function of $M_\ast$ and $\Delta\log~\mathrm{sSFR}$.
 The best linear fits for our sample are given as follows: